South Florida vs. Temple NCAA Football Odds, Plays and Insights | October 23, 2021

 Temple Stats and Trends

-- Thus far this season Temple has two wins against the spread.
+- So far this season Temple has two wins against the spread.

-- The Owls have been underdogs by 3.5 points or more three times this season and covered the spread once.
+- This season, the Owls have just one against the spread win in three games as an underdog of 2.5 points or more.

-- Temple's games this season have hit the over on three of five set point totals (60%).
+- Temple's games this season have eclipsed the over/under three times in five opportunities (60%).

-- When Temple records more than 35.3 points, it is 1-1 against the spread and 2-0 overall.
+- When Temple scores more than 35.3 points, it is 1-1 against the spread and 2-0 overall.

-- The Owls have turned the ball over one more time (9 total) than the Bulls have forced a turnover (8) this season.
+- This season the Owls have turned the ball over nine times, one more than the Bulls' takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.